tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - It's All In Your Head 420 / Understand

-### Q: What is the exact length of one non-curved part in Lane 1 of an Olympic Track?
-- **Correct Answer:** 84.39m
-- 100m
-- 100yd
-- 109.36yd

 ### Q: What is the famous Papa John's last name?
 - **Correct Answer:** Schnatter
 - Chowder